Aeonss/MFCScraper/README.md

 ```

-Get a list of figures with character name (List of FigureResult)
+Get a list of figures with character name
 ``` bash
 from MFC import MFC
 result = MFC.search("hatsune miku")